fcampelo/EC-Bestiary/README_maker/0_README_FIRST_HOW_TO_UPDATE_THE_BESTIARY.md

 Replace the standard bibtex key by the metaphor name, using periods (".") in place of spaces, then add the entry to the end of the appropriate .bib file in the _Cages_ folder.

 Once the new entry is added, just `source` the file `1_README_generator.R` to generate the new README.md file, and send a PR to the EC-Bestiary repository on github.
+Please check if no warnings or errors occurred - sometimes (rarely) **doi2bib** or **Google Scholar** forget to export the _year_ folder, causing the script to ignore those entries.
+If that happens, please fix the offending entry manually and re-run `1_README_generator.R`.